 Inspired by these conversations, we’ve introduced two long-term thinking activities into DUST: “Your House or School in 100 Years” and “Message to the Future: Across 10,000 Years.”
 A third activity–”Design Your Own ExoPlanet”–is coming soon.
 Although these are geared toward teens 13-15 years old, anyone registered for the game can submit entries (but you only have two more days left if you want your design considered for inclusion in Woody’s office!).
 We’ve used one of our in-game characters, Violet, to establish the fictional exigence for these activities: Violet is a precocious 15-year-old girl whose astronaut parents both collapse on board the International Space Station when the story opens.
 Feeling betrayed by the formal educational system that has left her and her friends unprepared for the epic challenges that now confront them, Violet decides to design an alternative curriculum for teens that will help them solve the mystery at the heart of the story: the worldwide collapse of adults who fall into a sleep-like state in the aftermath of an historical meteor shower that disperses dust into the earth’s atmosphere.

 We’ll be selecting two player submissions whose work will be hung on the wall in our 3D panoramic model of Woody Sullivan’s office.
 One of three such game environments created using the Unity Game Engine, the office environment allows players to rummage through Woody’s papers, access his computer files, and study other artifacts in the room for clues.
-We’ve already included one creative reinterpretation of “Spike Field” on the wall (see the original design here for comparison), based on one of the concept designs in the Department of Energy report (commissioned from one of our talented undergrads, Terrell Carter).
+We’ve already included one creative reinterpretation of “Spike Field” on the wall (see the original design here for comparison), based on one of the concept designs in the Department of Energy report (the reinterpretation was done by a talented undergrad student, Terrell Carter, in our Transmedia Fictions course).

 To submit your own entry, point your browser to fallingdust.com and register for the game.